 Step 3: Links Review

 Investing in SEO is much more than making edits to your own website.
 In fact, your own website is only half of the battle in your quest to rank #1 in Google.
 The other half is what’s called “off-page SEO” factors.
-Off-page SEO factors are everything outside of your own website that affect your search engine rankings.
+Off-page SEO factors are everything outside of your own website that affects your search engine rankings.

 One major off-page SEO factor is the quantity and quality of links from other websites.
 Generally speaking, the more links from other websites the better because that is a signal to Google that you’re providing high-quality information, products, and services.
 There are many other factors, but links are one of the biggest signs that a business is investing in SEO.

 How do you know how many links your website has?
 One free tool I recommend is Link Explorer.
-(Create an account here to gain access to 10 free queries per month.)
-Simply copy/paste your website URL into the search box, click the Search button, and then review the number of links and number of different websites that are linking to your website.
+(Create an account here to gain access.)
+Simply copy/paste your website URL into the search box, click the Search button, and then review the number of links and the number of different websites that are linking to your website.
 If you find zero or very few links, then chances are good the website you’re reviewing is not investing in SEO.

 Now on to step #4…

 Step 4: Local Business Profiles Review

 As mentioned above, SEO is not just about making edits to your website.
-And when it comes to ranking for locally focused keywords like “new york city plumber,” then Google takes into account all of your online business profiles.
-For example, your business profiles on Google My Business, Yelp, Facebook, and all the other major business directories online need to be complete, accurate, and up-to-date with your business information.
+And when it comes to ranking for locally-focused keywords like “new york city plumber,” then Google takes into account all of your online business profiles.
+For example, your business profiles on Google, Yelp, Facebook, and all the other major business directories online need to be complete, accurate, and up-to-date with your business information.